Ways to Get Around

 Your local council may offer a free community bus and there are a number of free travel options available from Adelaide Metro:

 Some people who have difficulty in walking long distances enjoy mobility and independence by using motorised mobility scooters.

-The Moving Right Along program has tips on choosing and riding a motorised wheelchair and the road rules and laws that apply.
+The Moving Right Along Resource has tips on choosing and riding a motorised scooter and the road rules and laws that apply.